codepath/android_guides/Handling-Scrolls-with-CoordinatorLayout.md

 </CoordinatorLayout>
 ```

-This `RecyclerView` should be using `wrap_content` instead of `match_parent`, which is a new change that allows the bottom sheet to only occupy the necessary space instead of the entire page.
-In addition, this `RecyclerView` should designate `app:layout_behavior` to use the pre-defined behavior that can be specified by using `@string/bottom_sheet_behavior`.

 The next step is to create `RecyclerView` elements.
-We can create a simple `Item` that contains an image and a text:
+We can create a simple `Item` that contains an image and a text and an adapter that can inflate these items.

 ```java